A Buyer's Guide

 In parallel with all the above, you will need (with the help of your solicitor/business advisor and accountant) to prepare and organise your business affairs, including but not limited to the following:

-- Register with HMRC for your business, tax & VAT purposes and staff PAYE;
+- Register with HMRC for Corporation Tax and VAT purposes, as well as staff PAYE;

 - Secure supply agreements;

-- Decide on changes to branding, marketing & promotional material;
+- Decide on changes to branding, marketing and promotional material;

 - Set up your business banking;